 6.16B.
 Portfolio Out of Merit Generation

 6.16B.1.
-The Upwards Out of Merit Generation in a Trading Interval for the EGC Balancing Portfolio equals:
+The Upwards Out of Merit Generation in a Trading Interval for the Verve Energy Balancing Portfolio equals:

-(a) subject to clause 6.16B.1(b) the sum of relevant facility Sent Out Metered Schedules less the Theoretical Portfolio Dispatch Schedule; or
+(a) subject to clause 6.16B.1(b) the sum of relevant facility Sent Out Metered Schedules less the Theoretical Energy Schedule for the Verve Energy Balancing Portfolio; or

 (b) zero if:

-(i) System Management has advised the IMO under clause 7.10.7 that the Electricity Generation Corporation has not adequately complied with a Dispatch Instruction in respect of the EGC Balancing Portfolio; and
+(i) System Management has provided a report to the IMO under clause 7.10.7 and the IMO determines that Verve Energy has not adequately or appropriately complied with a Dispatch Order in respect of the Verve Energy Balancing Portfolio; and

 (ii) the sum of the relevant facility Sent Out Metered Schedules less the Theoretical Portfolio Dispatch Schedule is less than the sum of:

-1 any sent out energy dispatched on by System Management from a Network Control Service Contract associated with a facility within the EGC Balancing Portfolio; and
+1 any sent out energy dispatched on by System Management from a Network Control Service Contract associated with a facility within the Verve Energy Balancing Portfolio; or

-2 if Facilities within the EGC Balancing Portfolio were instructed by System Management to provide Load Following Ancillary Services, the sum of Upward Enablement Bands expressed in MWh; and
+2 if Facilities within the Verve Energy Balancing Portfolio were instructed by System Management to provide Load Following Ancillary Services, the sum of Upward Enablement Bands expressed in MWh; and

 3 the Portfolio Dispatch Tolerance.

 6.16B.2.
-The Downwards Out of Merit Generation in a Trading Interval for the EGC Balancing Portfolio equals:
+The Downwards Out of Merit Generation in a Trading Interval for the Verve Energy Portfolio equals:

 (a) subject to clause 6.16B.2(a), the Theoretical Portfolio Energy Schedule less the sum of relevant facility Metered Schedules; or